Categories: Content Marketing

 1Password updates are very quick in most cases — it even syncs your offline edits as soon as you’re back online.
 The service’s web client is nice and efficient for users with big vaults, be it for storing memorable passwords or wi-fi passwords.

-LastPass sync is generally good, but as a result of large imports or vault updates, it can sometimes be a bit slow.
-There is an offline mode available; however, due to its cloud-first nature, the device’s performance can be affected, thus users who are comparing password manager features or security measures for handling customer data may find it not convenient.
+LastPass sync is generally good, but during large imports or vault updates, it can be a bit slow.
+There is an offline mode available; however, due to its cloud-first nature, the device’s performance can be affected, so users comparing password manager features or security measures for handling customer data may find it inconvenient.

-Moreover, both allow you to change devices without trouble; however, the use of 1Password’s Secret Key for signing in gives you a feeling of higher security during the installation process.
+Moreover, both allow you to switch devices without issue; however, using 1Password’s Secret Key for signing in provides a greater sense of security during the installation process.

 5. Real User Experiences (Reddit Insights)